 How long is recovery after surgery?

-Bariatric surgery is a major procedure, and recovery doesn't happen overnight.
+Bariatric surgery is a major procedure, and recovery doesn’t happen overnight.
 As with any major surgery, there will be a recovery period.
 Recovery periods vary depending on the type of surgery performed.
-In general, many laparoscopic gastric bypass patients leave the hospital on the second day, and return to work in about three weeks.
-Your bariatric surgeon will discuss pain management medications that he will provide you with after the surgery.
-Its important to follow your surgeons postoperative recovery instructions.
+In general, most patients leave the hospital on the second day, and return to work in 1-4 weeks.
+Your bariatric surgeon will discuss the pain management medications that he will prescribe after the surgery.
+It is important to follow your surgeon’s postoperative recovery instructions.

 When can I go back to my normal activity level?